David-Barnes-Data-Imaginations/Persona-Forge-Psychology/run_notes/how_to_run_via_docker.md

 For Testing (Fresh Runs):
-- Use docker-compose.test.yml (without volumes for testing) `docker-compose -f docker-compose.test.yml up --build` For Build Runs:
+- Use docker-compose.test.yml (without volumes for testing) `docker compose -f docker-compose.test.yml up --build` For Build Runs:
-- Use docker-compose.yml (with volumes for development) `docker-compose -f docker-compose.yml up --build`
+- Use docker-compose.yml (with volumes for development) `docker compose -f docker-compose.yml up --build`

 Then to stop run:
-`docker-compose down`
+`docker compose down`
 Regardless of which used.

 **Docker will then boot up the env in this order:**